 CREATED IN 2006

 ACTED launched its first microfinance programme in January 2003 as part of a project funded by the European Union and ICCO on “Rural Development and Cross Border Cooperation in the Ferghana Valley”.
 After further developing these activities for over three years, OXUS Kyrgyzstan was officially registered and licensed by the National Bank of the Kyrgyz Republic as a Micro Credit Company (MCC) in August 2006.
-OXUS then quickly took over ACTED’s microfinance portfolio, mainly clients living in southern rural areas.
+OXUS then quickly took over ACTED’s microfinance portfolio, with most of its clients living in southern rural areas.

 Since 2000, Kyrgyzstan has made big socio economic progress, with extreme poverty declining by an average of 4% a year across the 2000-2008 period.
 The main driver of this poverty reduction has been growth in remittances which has in turn encouraged private consumption.
 Notwithstanding, one quarter of the population – or 1.6 million people – live on less than US$ 1.3 a day (World Food Programme), with the prevalence of poverty in rural areas being higher than urban areas (51% of rural population is poor against 30% in urban areas).